 - Completion of a teaching greenhouse together with Tolani Lake Enterprises, Inc. on the Navajo Nation based on nutrition.
 REAP has developed 2 greenhouse hydroponics food systems as a Community Partner within Arizona State University's EPICS Program, Engineering Projects in Community Service.
 The REAP EPICS Team collectively received 4 awards during its 4 years in this program.

-- Completion of 2 comprehensive sets of e-books and classroom plus videoconferencing training for soft skills (people-to-people skills) and technical skills for successful worker owned cooperatives in America and other countries.
+- Publication of 2 comprehensive e-books and classroom plus videoconferencing training for people-to-people skills and technical skills for successful worker owned cooperatives in America and other countries.

 - Development of additional e-books and training to create a set of coordinated cooperatives (cooperatives eco-set) for communities worldwide.
-This set of cooperatives will help transform land and water for permanent fruit and vegetable food forests from harvesting water from Earth and surface rain collection, while restoring the land and fresh water tributaries plus recycling human waste as compost.
+This set of cooperatives will help transform land and water for permanent fruit, vegetable and herbs food forests by harvesting water from Earth and roof surface rain collection, while restoring the land and fresh water tributaries plus recycling human waste as compost.
 In addition, the cooperatives will develop water resources strictly intended for animal sanctuaries away from farming.